Sax player Dan

 Dan has an active performance schedule, both with his own group and others.
 He is also the current saxophone tutor for Cambridge University.

 Sax player Dan teaches students both at Cambridge University and in his own private practice.
 He performs across the UK and Europe with his own jazz trio and other projects.
-Dan is a member of the King Cave Project and ‘Passion’, a innovative fusion of dance, poetry and music.
+He is a member of the King Cave Project and ‘Passion’, a innovative fusion of dance, poetry and music.

 When he returned from New York, Dan moved to London where he studied Music & Theology at the London School of Theology, focusing on John Coltrane’s A Love Supreme.
 Whilst in London Dan studied with Mike Haughton, Tony Woods, Frank Griffith, Chris Redgate and Steve Gregory.